vegarsti/vegarsti.github.io/_posts/2020-02-29-flow-notes.md

 It is a fascinating look into ways we can experience flow.
 _Flow_ builds on thousands of interviews conducted by MC and his research team.
 It discusses themes where I expected flow to show up, namely hobbies, work, and sports.
-However, the book also discusses other topics, such as how to get the most out of life, including
+However, the book also discusses other topics that touch more broadly on how to get the most out of life, including

 - marriage and raising kids
 - being alone